This facility is a member of the National Health Service Corps: NHSC.hrsa.gov

 In general, HIPAA law protects the confidentiality of all communications between a client and counselor, and I can only release information to others about your counseling with your written permission (in the form of a Release of Information).
 However, there are a number of exceptions where information may be shared without your written permission.
 The limitations of confidentiality are as follows:

 When a family or couple comes in for counseling, I will uphold their right to confidentiality.
-Within the family unit, I will encourage any information relevant to counseling to be disclosed by the member holding it.
+Within the family unit, I will encourage any "secret" relevant to counseling to be disclosed by the member holding it.
 When meeting with couples or families, in order to provide the safest therapeutic environment possible, it is my policy not to release information requested in the future without written approval by all parties.
 When working with minor children, it is important to respect their confidentiality as well.
 When working with children and parents, I will encourage the child to speak with parents openly.
 If any type of imminent danger is disclosed to the counselor, this will be immediately disclosed to the parent.
+To maintain the safety of the therapeutic process for the child, their therapy will be reviewed through their relevant play themes and parenting support will be provided.
+In order to give you the highest quality service possible, I consult regularly with other counseling professionals about my work with clients.
+I do not refer to any clients by name.
+I am happy to disclose to you the names of professionals I may consult with regarding your situation.

 Court Disclosure